Work stress dreams

 Why you may keep having this dream

-That is also why recurring dreams can be useful — they tend to point to repeatable structures, not just passing events.
+That is also why recurring dreams can be useful.
+They tend to point to repeatable structures, not just passing events.

 Questions to reflect on after this dream